voxmedia/sass-theme-template-loader/README.md

 # Sass theme template loader for Webpack

-When creating themed CSS to share across numerous sites, a common strategy is to pass site-specific theme variables through to a pre-rendered CSS template.
-This Webpack loader provides a system for passing raw Sass variable fields through to a rendered CSS template using [SassThematic](https://github.com/gmac/sass-thematic) as a foundation.
+When creating themed websites, a common strategy is to generate pre-rendered CSS templates with theme values interpolated into them.
+This Webpack loader provides a system for passing raw Sass variable fields through to a rendered CSS template using the [SassThematic](https://github.com/gmac/sass-thematic) workflow.

 This loader expects that you're already using the `extract-text-webpack-plugin` to pull your CSS assets out into separate files.
-This loader handles rendering Sass with embedded template fields, and then generates a template version of each extracted CSS asset.
+This loader will render Sass markup with embedded template fields, and then generate a template version of all extracted CSS assets.

 ## Example

 **In `_theme.scss`:**
+_This file identifies the names of relevant theme variables._

 ```scss
 $color-theme: green;